Maimunar/dotfiles/README.md

 ## Future Plans:

 - The neovim config is always changing, I don't see that stopping anytime soon
+- I use obsidian for note-taking, but still havent done a proper setup for nvim complementing it
 - I am looking into setting up a better way to manage my dotfiles - I am considering stow, but need to spend the time configuring it
-- I have started playing with an archlinux setup in my offtime, so more and more effort is put into making my setup os-agnostic, but don't count on that happening anytime soon
+- I have started playing with an archlinux setup in my offtime, so more and more effort is put into making my setup os-agnostic